DeDu/Backuper2/readme.md

 - Local

 ## Security
-Backuper2 can encrypt your backup with a public key before it transform it to the storages.
+Backuper2 can encrypt your backup with a public key before it transport it to the storages.

-It does that wit OpenSSL/Mcrypt and needs the key in the pem-format.
+It does that wit OpenSSL/Mcrypt and needs the public key in the pem-format.

+You can decrypt your backup with the `decrypt` command of Backuper2.

 ## Install
+First downlaod Backuper2 from here: https://github.com/DeDu/Backuper2/raw/master/bin/backuper2.phar

+To install Backuper2 globally on a linux machine use this command:

+	mv backuper2.phar /usr/local/bin/backuper2

+Then make sure that Backuper2 is executable.

-Open the file "config.php" and configure it to fit your needs.
+Get a copy of the file `config.php` from https://github.com/DeDu/Backuper2/raw/master/config.php and configure it to fit your needs:

-Enter all databases you want to backup under 'backup > databases > mysql > databases'.
+Enter all databases you want to backup under `backup > databases > mysql > databases`.

-Then enter all directories and folders under 'backup > data'.
-Do not delete the 'driver' option!
+Then enter all directories and folders under `backup > data`.
+Do not delete the `driver` option!
 All folders and files will get archived and compressed.

-If you want to encrypt your backup, fill in the absolute path to you public key at 'encrypt > public_key'.
-If you don't want to encrypt it, delete the encrypt-section from the config.php.
+If you want to encrypt your backup, fill in the absolute path to you public key at `encrypt > public_key`.
+If you don't want to encrypt it, delete the encrypt-section from your `config.php`.

 Then head to the storages-section to configure where you want to save your backup.

 For Bitcasa you will need to register your app at https://developer.bitcasa.com/admin/applications.
 Then you have to generate a long-life access-token manually and enter it under 'storages > bitcasa > access_token'.
 After that specify the path where you want to store your backup.
-Read the documentation from Bitcasa because the foldernames look a bit spezial.
+Read the documentation from Bitcasa because the folder names are a bit special.
 Like this, for example:

     /FOPqySw3ToK_25y-gagUfg/Nf6MVO4mRjiqpqz9RiEm2A

-Then start Backuper2 with following command:

-    php /path/to/start.php

-## Decrypt backup
+## Commands
-Us this command to decrypt your backup:

-    php /path/to/start.php decrypt /path/to/backup/dir/ /path/to/private_key.key
+To get a full list of commands run `backuper2 --help` if you have Backuper2 installed globally.
+Otherwise use `backuper2.phar --help`.

+To make the backup:

+	backuper2 -c /path/to/config.php backup

+To decrypt a backup made with Backuper2:

+	backuper2 -c /path/to/config.php -k /path/to/private_key.key decrypt /path/to/backup/directory

 You will find your decrypted files in the same directory as the enrypted ones.